ondras12345/koradserial-mqtt/README.md

 To make this start automatically when the power supply is connected to a GNU/Linux server, a `systemd` service can be created.

+**WARNING**: This is not all that useful, because the program blocks the local control panel of the power supply for a while when it starts.

 It is necessary that the device file name of your power supply stays the same between restarts of the server.
 Udev rules can be used to achieve this.